skypilot-org/skypilot/llm/localgpt/README.md

 sky launch -c localgpt localgpt.yaml
 ```

-2. Once you see `INFO:werkzeug:Press CTRL+C to quit`, you can safely Ctrl+C from the sky launch window.
+2. Once you see `INFO:werkzeug:Press CTRL+C to quit`, you can safely Ctrl+C from the `sky launch` command.

 3. Run `ssh -L 5111:localhost:5111 localgpt` in a new terminal window to forward the port 5111 to your local machine.
 Keep this terminal running.